 A peaceful morning on Medicine Lake, California's own crater lake

 Medicine Lake Volcano consists of many small magma chambers, as opposed to a large one.
 In its more active days, Medicine Lake Volcano would have looked like Hawaii's current eruptions.
 Intermittent non-explosive eruptions over the last 13,000 years from more than 200 vents are thought to have formed this shield volcano.
-These eruptions caused the center of the mountain to be weakened which eventually led to its collapse forming a huge crater or caldera.
+These eruptions caused the center of the mountain to be weakened which eventually led to its collapse forming a huge caldera.
 Around the rim of this crater, new, small volcanoes arose, called rampart volcanoes.
 Little Hoffman is one such example of a rampart volcano.
 There are many volcanic features to be seen at Medicine Lake Volcano Complex, including lava flows, obsidian mountains, cinder cones, lava tubes and crater lakes.

 On the summit of Medicine Lake Shield Volcano, occupying part of the central caldera, lies Medicine Lake.
 Medicine Lake is a shallow but wide lake measuring about 4 x 7 miles.
 Medicine Lake is a peaceful lake which hosts campgrounds and small boats trying their luck for fish.
 Medicine Lake is of spiritual importance to the Native Americans and a few times a year, some campgrounds are closed to accommodate tribal ceremonies.

 Peek-a-boo water views from our campsite at Hemlock Campground